thisisamatthew/thisisamatthew.github.io/_posts/2018-11-09-how-to-embed-media-github-pages.md

 {% endraw %}
 ```

-With the above syntax, include "youtubeid: ###" in the frontmatter of your post, as that's where it would pull the variable from.
+With the above syntax, include "youtubeId: ###" in the frontmatter of your post, as that's where it would pull the variable from.
 You could also just hardcode the youtube video's id into the above code snippet like this:

 ```
 {% raw %}